denoland/fresh/docs/canary/concepts/plugins.md

 You can create islands that get loaded and rendered like normal [islands](/docs/concepts/islands).

-This behaves similar to the previous routes and middlewares, except you additionally _must_ provide the location of the plugin.
-The recommended way of doing this is adding a line to your plugin declaration like this:
-`location: import.meta.url`.
+You need to provide the location of your plugin and an array of island filenames.
+The intent is to somewhat mimic the manifest file.

 A very basic example can be found [here](https://github.com/denoland/fresh/blob/main/tests/fixture_plugin/utils/route-plugin.ts).